gemoc/ICSA2017Tutorial/readme.md

 ![](figs/24-debugging.png)

 In *description/XSFSM.odesign* of project *org.gemoc.sample.legacyfsm.xsfsm.design*, you'll find the Sirius designer model that renders the concrete graphical syntax of your language in the modeling workbench.
-This designer model is connected to you metamodel as depicted below:
+This designer model is connected to your metamodel as depicted below:

 ![](figs/24-metamodel.png)